Is Nausea During Ovulation Normal?

 Key Takeaways

-• Nausea during ovulation is normal and is most commonly caused by hormone fluctuations.
+• Nausea during ovulation is a normal occurrence and is typically caused by hormonal fluctuations.

 • The leading causes of nausea?
 Shifts in estrogen and progesterone levels, along with a surge in luteinizing hormone.